-In the video above, Dr. Jerry Bubrick discusses the “hidden” mental compulsions some children with obsessive-compulsive disorder must contend with.
+In the video above, Jerry Bubrick, PhD, a clinical psychologist at the Child Mind Institute, discusses the “hidden” mental compulsions some children with obsessive-compulsive disorder must contend with.
 Most kids with OCD are pretty good at hiding their rituals, even if they are elaborate physical tasks.
 When the rituals are internal, like counting, parents and caregivers need to be even more attentive to notice the symptoms and get children the help they need.

 It’s possible for a lot of parents to wonder if their child has OCD but not necessarily see the symptoms physically or see the ritualistic behaviors.
 And so, a lot of times parents will ask, “Is it possible that my child has OCD even though I can’t see anything that they’re doing?”
 The answer is absolutely.
 There are many different types of compulsions.
 There are the physical compulsions that we can see, but there are also what we call mental rituals or mental compulsions where kids are doing things in their head.
 They’re counting to themselves, they’re making lists, they’re saying things over and over and over.
 They may be reviewing conversations over and over and over until they hear it “right,” until they hear a certain word.
 Parents are often very good at knowing that something is wrong with their child, but not necessarily knowing exactly what the child is thinking or feeling.